maelstrom-software/maelstrom/website/content/blog/spawning-processes-in-linux/index.md

 `ECHILD` until I added `.exit_signal(linux::Signal::CHLD)` to the arguments.

 In Maelstrom we use a pidfd instead of `wait` or `waitpid`.
-This is a much better way of waiting for child process, but it was easier to use `wait` for these benchmarks.
+This is a much better way of waiting for child process that doesn't rely on the signal, but it was easier to use `wait` for these benchmarks.
+You are able to do this with `clone` by passing the `CLONE_PIDFD` flag.